MicrosoftDocs/well-architected/well-architected/sustainability/sustainability-testing.md

   - sustainability
 ---

-# Deployment and testing considerations for sustainable workloads on Azure
+# Testing considerations for sustainable workloads on Azure

-Organizations usually develop and deploy solutions to the cloud.
-During this process, it's not uncommon to have various types of testing involved to ensure the workloads are of the highest quality.
+Organizations developing and deploying solutions to the cloud also need reliable testing.
 Learn about the considerations and recommendations for running workload tests and how to optimize for a more sustainable testing model.

 > [!IMPORTANT]
 > This article is part of the [Azure Well-Architected sustainable workload](index.yml) series.
 If you aren't familiar with this series, we recommend you start with [what is a sustainable workload?](sustainability-get-started.md#what-is-a-sustainable-workload)